nameko/nameko-tracer/README.rst

                 level: INFO
                 handlers: [tracer]

-Now after restarting the service with the updated config and invoking the testing call you will find the traces logged as JSON:
+After restarting the service with the updated config and after invoking the testing call you will find the traces logged as JSON:

 .. code:: console